I love this simple, comfort food, typical East Indian Chicken Stesw

 I must say that Indian cuisine varies from region to region, the use of spices, flavor, and cooking method also varies so is the taste.
-I stay in the Capital city of India but my roots are from eastern part and I love this simple, comfort food.
+I stay in the Capital city of India but my roots are from the eastern part and I love this simple, comfortable food.
 Hope you also like it.

 You need minimum spice like onion, garlic, ginger, tomato, and whole garam masala or black pepper.
 Any part of the chicken, leg, thigh, or wings, will do for this dish.
 Carrots, green papaya, and potatoes are a great combination.

 It enhances the flavor of the stew and is healthy too.

 Best for kids and suitable for Senior citizen’s stomachs too.

 If you cook it in a pressure cooker it will take hardly 15 mins.

 Else cook it in a wok in slow fire.

 My son stays alone in California and craves home-cooked Indian curry.